 But before you apply for any credit card, make sure you're aware of any fees.

-If you pay using a Tesco credit card like the Tesco Bank Foundation Clubcard Credit Card, you can collect one Clubcard point for every £4 spent in Tesco.
+If you pay using a Tesco credit card like the Tesco Bank Purchases card, you can collect one Clubcard point for every £2 spent on fuel at Tesco.

 On top of that, you can also collect one Clubcard for every £8 spent elsewhere.

-Of course, you should make sure any credit card is right for your needs – the Foundation card may not be for everyone as it is designed to help those who want to spread the payments on their spending.
+Of course, you should make sure any credit card is right for your needs – the Purchase card may not be for everyone as it is designed to help those who want to spread the payments on their spending.

 NatWest/RBS Reward Credit Card

-Getting a NatWest/RBS Reward Credit Card will get you 0.5% cashback at supermarket petrol stations, but this rate will be halved to 0.25% on 1 February.
+Getting a NatWest/RBS Reward Credit Card will get you 0.25% cashback at supermarket petrol stations.

 The card comes with a £24 annual fee although this will be refunded if you also have a Reward current account.